Mouthing Beyond Three

 • October - public community events in St Helens and Liverpool

-• December - launch of our video course
+• December - launch of our video course and printed guides

 What happens in 2026 is fully shaped by our community: